Summarise this article with:

 Linux:

-sudo dhclient -r && sudo dhclientAfter renewal, run ipconfig /all (Windows) or cat /etc/resolv.conf (Linux/Mac) to confirm the DNS servers listed match what you expect.
+sudo dhclient -r && sudo dhclientAfter renewal, confirm the DNS servers look right:

 Fix 5: Check for DNS Hijacking

-Malware commonly redirects DNS queries to attacker-controlled servers that return incorrect results.
-Signs of DNS hijacking:
+Malware commonly redirects DNS queries to attacker-controlled servers that return wrong results or silently fail.
+Signs include:

-- SSL certificate warnings appear on sites that normally work
+- SSL certificate warnings on sites that normally work without them

-- Some sites work but others are mysteriously unreachable
+- Some sites work but others are unreachable for no clear reason

-Run nslookup google.com and look at the "Server" line in the output โ it should show your router's IP or the DNS server you configured, not an unfamiliar address.
+Run nslookup google.com and look at the "Server" line in the output.
+It should show your router's IP or the DNS you configured.
+An unfamiliar IP address there is a red flag.

-Use our DNS Lookup tool to query a known domain and verify the result matches what authoritative sources return.
+Use our DNS Lookup tool to query a known domain and verify the result matches what authoritative records show.

 If you suspect hijacking:

-- Run a malware scan (Windows Defender, Malwarebytes)
+- Run a malware scan (Windows Defender or Malwarebytes)

 Fix 6: Disable IPv6 Temporarily

 Some ISPs have incomplete or broken IPv6 DNS infrastructure.
-When a device prefers IPv6 DNS and the ISP's IPv6 DNS server is degraded, resolution fails even though IPv4 works.
+When your device prefers IPv6 DNS and the ISP's IPv6 resolver is degraded, resolution fails even though IPv4 works fine.

 Windows: